-Policies vary, so it's vital you check you have the right cover for your own circumstances and type of rental property.
-We've listed the main areas you should consider and some key questions you should ask potential insurance providers:
+Insurance policies vary, so it's important to check you have the right cover for your type of rental property.
+We've listed out the main questions to consider before purchasing.

 Damage, injury and breakdown